-- (a) promote behaviour among all council members that meets the standards set out in the Code of Conduct, with a restorative approach that seeks to focus on constructive outcomes - (b) emphasise a preference that disputes and allegations be identified and resolved before they escalate to the stage of a formal complaint, and - (c) recognise the leadership role of the Lord Mayor and the responsibility of all members to work together collaboratively pursuant to their corporate responsibilities.
+- promote behaviour among all Elected Members that meets the standards set out in the Code of Conduct, with a restorative approach that seeks to focus on constructive outcomes - promote principles of natural justice and due process - emphasise a preference that disputes and allegations be identified and resolved before they escalate to the stage of a formal complaint - recognise the leadership role of the Lord Mayor and the responsibility of all members to work together collaboratively pursuant to their corporate responsibilities.

-3.2 PROMOTING APPROPRIATE BEHAVIOUR
+3.2 Promoting appropriate behaviour

-The Lord Mayor is to promote behaviour amongst all council members that meets the standards set out in the Code of Conduct.
+The Lord Mayor is to promote behaviour amongst all Elected Members that meets the standards set out in the Code of Conduct.